A strong no-go theorem on the Wigner's friend paradox: Methods

 Since there are four combinations of $(c,d)$ corresponding to $2^2$ local deterministic strategies for the first inputs, and 24 extreme points for the aforementioned no-signalling polytope~\cite{Barrett05}, we thus end up with 96 points in this set.

 By writing the components of these points in a text file and feeding the latter into the freely available software PANDA---which allows one to transform between the two representations of a polytope using the {\em parallel adjacency decomposition algorithm}~\cite{PANDA}---we obtain the complete set of 932 LF facets for this scenario.
 Many of these inequalities can be transformed from one to another under a relabeling of parties (Alice $\leftrightarrow$ Bob), inputs ($x=2\leftrightarrow x=3$ and/or $y=2\leftrightarrow y=3$), and/or outputs ($a=+1\leftrightarrow a=-1$ and/or $b=+1\leftrightarrow b=-1$).
 With the exception of the settings for $x=1$ and $y=1$, the rest of these labelings are arbitrary.
-Taking advantage of this arbitrariness, we may group the obtained facets into the following 9 inequivalent classes (written in terms of correlators, where $A_i$ is a random variable representing the measurement result for $x=i$ and taking values $\{-1,+1\}$; similarly for $B_j$):
+Taking advantage of this arbitrariness, we may group the obtained facets into the following 9 inequivalent classes (written in terms of correlators, where $A_i$ is a random variable representing the measurement result for $x=i$ and taking values $\{-1,+1\}$; similarly for $B_j$): \begin{enumerate} \item Genuine LF facet 1 (appearing 256 times among the 932 facets):